 - What people have to know and understand

 NOS already exist for management and leadership and for the generic maritime skills.
-IJUBOA has recently (2011) developed four new NOS to cover operating the jack up barge.
+IJUBOA has developed NOS to cover operating the Jack-Up Barge.
 They are:

 - Identify what training people need – by looking at the “you need to know and understand” section, gaps in people’s knowledge can be easily identified.